 Have You Experienced Overdose Episodes and Still Continue to Use the Drug?

 Ketamine produces powerful effects overall.
 On average, it only takes two to 20 milligrams to produce comatose-like effects, according to the Texas Department of State Health Services.
 Subsequently, it’s fairly easy to overdose once ketamine addiction becomes an issue.
 If a person has experienced overdose incidents in the past and continues to use the drug, ketamine addiction has greatly impaired the brain’s judgement and decision-making abilities.

 Considering how ketamine addiction essentially takes over your thinking and behavior, it can be easy to minimize and ignore the negative consequences that come from using the drug.
 Without needed treatment help, the consequences of drug use only grow more dire, stripping away your quality of life over time.

-If you or someone you know struggles with a ketamine addiction problem and have more questions, or need information on available treatment options, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialists.
+If you or someone you know struggles with a ketamine addiction problem and have more questions, or need information on available treatment options, please feel free to call our toll-free helpline at 800-915-1270 (Who Answers?) to speak with one of our addictions specialists.